Alinaconst/alina-website/content/_index.md

           description: |2-

             * First Recruiter in London UK (Contract)
+            * Drove the expansion of Artificial Intelligence, Machine learning, Data Engineering and Software Engineering teams across Europe
             * Hiring AI, LLMs, Science, Engineering experts across Paris, London and Palo Alto.
-            * Mistral AI: are providing customisable AI solutions to comapnies all over the world.
+            * Mistral AI are providing customisable AI solutions to comapnies all over the world.
 Mistral AI is founded by scientists from Google Deep Mind and Meta to provide open-source generative AI models to empower developers and enterprises to build the future.

         - title: Senior Technical Recruiter (Software & Artificial Intelligence)
           company: Apple